tektronix/python-package-ci-cd/README.md

 ---

-# python-package-ci-cd: GitHub Actions and Re-usable Workflows for Python Packaging CI/CD
+# GitHub Actions and Re-usable Workflows for Python Packaging CI/CD

 `python-package-ci-cd` is a collection of GitHub Actions and re-usable Workflows that enable Python Packaging CI/CD.